 (1 month of support)

-For clients seeking ongoing support with navigating end-of-life planning, after-life decisions and/or associated grief.
+For clients seeking ongoing support with end-of-life planning, after-life decisions, and the grief that accompanies these processes.

 End-of-Life or After-Death Pet Loss Support Session